How to Add Zero-Cost AI Features to Any Website Using Local Models

 }

-Always implement a fallback.
-When the local machine is off, the SSH tunnel is down, and the VPS returns 503.
-The frontend must handle this gracefully — either showing an error or falling back to a non-AI version of the feature.
+Always build a fallback.
+When the local machine is off, the SSH tunnel goes down and the VPS returns 503.
+The frontend must handle this cleanly, either showing an error or falling back to a version of the feature that does not need AI.
 Never leave the user stuck.

 Full cost breakdown